Development assistance in Papua New Guinea

 Coral Sea Cable System (CS²)

 This system is a 4,700km fibre optic submarine cable linking Sydney to Port Moresby, Papua New Guinea and Honiara, Solomon Islands.
-The cable has been in operation since February 2020 and can deliver up to 20 Tbps of capacity to PNG, a substantial improvement to the previous cable capacity of less than 0.1 Tbps.
+The cable has been in operation since February 2020 and can deliver up to 20 tbps of capacity to PNG, a substantial improvement to the previous cable capacity of less than 0.1 tbps.
 CS² has reduced the wholesale price of data, and improved the quality and accessibility of internet in PNG.
 This will have continued economic and social benefits including in e-commerce, education and health.